 uPCIe#

-xNVMe provides a kernel-bypassing backend implemented using uPCIe, a minimal header-only user space NVMe driver.
-Unlike SPDK, uPCIe has no reactor, threading model, or application framework — just direct PCIe BAR access and hugepage-based DMA.
+xNVMe provides kernel-bypassing backends implemented using uPCIe, a minimal header-only user space NVMe driver.
+Unlike SPDK, uPCIe has no reactor, threading model, or application framework — just direct PCIe BAR access and DMA.

 Device Identifiers#